 In 2005, and again in 2012, I assisted my father with funeral preparations for both his parents.

-Amidst the psychological fog that accompanies this kind of loss, decisions are imminent concerning the way things should look.
 The funeral parlor, once at one’s home, has now transitioned into a rough semblance of its former self; divided into alcoves, sitting rooms, viewing rooms, and social lounges at for-profit funeral homes across the county.

 Viewing rooms require curation from their temporary patrons and these decisions amounted to much more than musical selections and floral arrangements.
 Curtains, furniture, even lighting intensity and color needed to synchronize perfectly in order to fit our predetermined understanding of how this moment would feel.